 Consultation with the State's Division of Technology Office (DTO) may be necessary if DTO hosts servers utilized by the participant.
 DTO could be considered an internal service provider.
-Who manages the servers housed at DTO will determine who is responsible for having the servers undergo external vulnerability scanning, DTO or the participant.
+In some cases, another governmental entity could be an internal service provider.
+Who manages the servers determines who is responsible for having the servers undergo external vulnerability scanning on behalf of the merchant.